Story by Ruth Krauss

 Pictures by Crockett Johnson

 An interesting part of this book is that the portrayal of the growing carrot is true to life.
 When the carrot comes up from the ground, the reader only sees the sprouting green carrot top.
 This might confuse most children who think that carrots grow completely orange, the way we see them in the supermarket.
-In this way, the book is a great introduction to elementary agriculture.
-Children learn how seeds are cultivated and that the green tops come out of the land first.
 Children will also find this book easy to relate to.
 After all, it is about a child who knows better than his parents!

 We help grow healthy kids, families and communities to create healthier generations!Learn More